naceoci01/tenancy-admin/initial-terraform/README.md

 **NOTE - this one can be updated and pushed to repo, then will automatically pick up changes next run.
 Or run it manually**

-## Advanced Services
+## Service Enablement

 TBD for this section.
-Ech service must be set up, but these could all be scripted.
+Each service must be set up, but these could all be scripted.

 What has been done manually